Categories of Special Interest

 1750 - 1790

-This simply proportioned building is given its principal interest by its exceptionally fine shopfront.
-This latter displays a classicism more usually associated with the porticoes of country houses, with great attention to detail in both the design and the execution.
-The cornice has egg-and-dart motif moulding and carved modillions as well as dentils.
+A simply-proportioned building which continues the roof line of the street, the render decoration enhances the façade as well as emphasising its form and proportions.
+The shopfront shows a classicism more usually associated with the porticoes of country houses or even the buildings of ancient Rome.
+It shows great attention to detail in both the design and the execution - the cornice has egg-and-dart motif moulding and sculpted modillions as well as dentils.
 The capitals are remarkably faithful to the Corinthian order of ancient Rome, complete with corner helices, abacus, astragal, fleuron and three rows of acanthus leaves.
-The building continues the roofline of the street and its render decoration enhances the façade as well as emphasising its form and proportions.